Summary

 Named after the company owner’s favourite pub, British reviewers agree that the Grenadier is both an impressive design feat and a fantastic proposition for buyers looking for a rugged off-roader.

-Although offered in passenger versions, the Grenadier is primarily designed as a commercial vehicle.
+The Grenadier range includes both passenger and commercial use models.
 When it comes to more conventional urban and motorway driving, UK outlets argue that the 4×4 is too rough around the edges to be a serious contender to its more luxurious rivals.

 Despite its flaws, the majority of motoring journalists conclude that the Grenadier is a charming 4×4 and a very capable off-road performer that can handle terrain most of its rivals would struggle to conquer.
 As Car‘s Colin Overland sums up his review, “it’s a car that can really take you to some incredible places.”